Reviews You Can Rely On

 Measured Weight of Tested Length 5lb 10oz

 As a high-performance all-mountain board, the Jones Stratos - Women's is a perfect balance between days carving around the groomers and other days laying into deep powder turns.
-Its tapered directional freeride shape and short sidecut lend themselves easily to a beautiful board for carving down the slopes, we even found that the camber underfoot helped us engage turns while the rocker tip and tail transitioned easily into the deeper snow.
-At high speed, this board was an absolute rock and helped us to feel confident in every type of snow from perfect to highly questionable conditions.
+Its tapered directional freeride shape and short sidecut lend themselves easily to a beautiful board for carving down the slopes; we even found that the camber underfoot helped us engage turns while the rocker tip and tail transitioned easily into the deeper snow.
+At high speed, this board was an absolute rock and helped us to feel confident in every type of snow, from perfect to highly questionable conditions.
+Rachel states, “The Stratos is playful for how stiff and supportive it is.”

-Despite having a stunning time on this model we did find that it felt a bit aggressive at times and might not be a great board for beginners or park riders.
-With its directional shape and 3D contour base, we felt it was a bit different than your typical all-mountain snowboard and might be swapped out for a Burton Hometown Hero which has a more classic all-mountain shape and playful design.
+Despite having a stunning time on this model, we found that it felt a bit aggressive at times and might not be a great board for beginners or park riders.
+With its directional shape and 3D contour base, we felt it was a bit different than your typical all-mountain snowboard and might be swapped out for a Burton Hometown Hero, which has a more classic all-mountain shape and playful design.

 snowboard - this board almost turns for you.